 Participants will be immersed in a ten-day intensive program of 1), interdisciplinary academic lectures (in humanities, social sciences, and engineering), 2), carefully planned fieldtrips in Tokyo and surrounding areas, and 3), Japanese language lessons tailored to individual participant’s needs.
-Through a well-designed combination of on- and off-campus study, the program challenges participants to both critically analyze and actually experience sociological, political, and technological issues, such as environmentally sustainable urban planning and social stratification in relation to history and culture.
-These issues are key for understanding not only Japan’s postwar itself but also the larger world to which Japan is closely connected and of which Japan is intrinsically a part.
+Through a well-designed combination of on- and off-campus study, the program challenges participants to critically analyze a variety of sociocultural and political issues, such as migration, poverty, and historical memory, that shape Japan-Asian relationships.
+These issues are key for understanding both Japan and other Asian countries with which Japan is closely connected.

 By the end of the program, participants will have

-- gained a more nuanced understanding of Japan’s postwar as a complex and changing society;
+- gained a more nuanced understanding of Japan’s relationships with Asian countries;

-- learned analytical skills with which to analyze social phenomena in Japan and other parts of the world;
+- learned analytical skills with which to analyze social phenomena in Japan and Asia;

 - improved their Japanese language as a result of Japanese lessons and intermingling with Japanese students from the University of Tokyo;

-- perhaps most important of all, you will have made a lot of friends from all over the world who will share your memory of summer 2017 in Tokyo!
+- perhaps most important of all, you will have made a lot of friends from all over the world who will share your memory of early summer 2020 in Tokyo!

-Number of participants: 20 in total (approximately 15 undergraduate students from overseas universities, and 5 undergraduate students from the University of Tokyo).
+Number of Participants: About 25 in total (including 3-5 undergraduate students from the University of Tokyo).

-Eligibility and Language requirements: Undergraduate students currently enrolled in a university having student exchange agreement with the University of Tokyo, and whose GPA at the moment of application is 2.3 or above on a 3 point scale.
-The summer program does NOT require submission of proof of English language proficiency such as TOEFL or TOEIC scores, but participants must have sufficient English proficiency to attend lectures and field trips in English and give presentations in English.
-This program has NO Japanese language requirement.
-Knowledge of Japanese, however, will be helpful for your participation in the program.
-Japanese lessons are offered in the program.
+The summer program does NOT require submission of proof of English language proficiency such as TOEFL or TOIEC scores, but participants must have sufficient English proficiency to attend lectures and field trips in English and give presentations in English.

 - Participants are required to conduct group research projects and give presentations on the final day of the program.
 Project topics shall be decided in consultation with program faculty members.

 Accomodation: We will book hotel for all international participants.
-International participants do not need make their own reservation.
+International participants do not need make their own reservations.

-Health insurance: International participants will be covered by health insurance during the program period.
-The insurance premium is included in above-mentioned tuition and fees.
+Health Insurance: International participants will be covered by health insurance during the program period.
+The insurance premium is included in above-mentioned program fee.
 No extra fee is required.

 - one 3-page double-spaced essay in English outlining why you are interested in this program and what you want to learn from it;